Kenza-AI/sagify/docs/index.md

         return sw.model.get_by_name(model_name)

-Add the following text to the top of the file:
+Now, add the following text to the top of the file:

     from superwise import Superwise
     import joblib